exercism/csharp/exercises/concept/namespaces/.meta/design.md

 - `namespaces`: know what namespaces are; know how to import namespaces.
 - `accessibility`: know how to use access modifiers to limit access to elements.
+- `imports`: know how to import namespaces with the `using` directive

 ## Prerequisites